Aashvitt/Tetris_Game/README.md

 # Tetris Game using OpenGL

+Tetris, the iconic puzzle game born in 1984 from the brilliant mind of Russian game designer Alexey Pajitnov, has become a cornerstone of gaming history.
+This project pays homage to the classic while infusing it with a modern twist, bringing Tetris into the realm of OpenGL graphics.
+The result is an addictive and visually captivating gaming experience that bridges the gap between nostalgia and innovation.

 Dive into a world of timeless gaming nostalgia with our Tetris Game using the power of OpenGL.
 This project offers a fusion of classic gameplay and cutting-edge graphics, delivering an engaging and revitalized Tetris experience.

 ![Play2](https://github.com/Aashvitt/Tetris_Game/assets/91696949/a30b02b4-5c8c-4ca8-83bc-70c7ade9ab4e)